 In friendships, do I seek (b) identification or (a) discovery?

-When the phone rings, do I (a) spring to pick it up with excitement or (b) recoil momentarily and hesitate before I answer?
+When the phone rings, do I (a) spring to pick it up with excitement or (b) recoil just a little and hesitate before I answer?

 Do I prefer to look at (a) my own pictures of others or (b) other people’s pictures of me?